 The 2011 earthquake terminally damaged all the houses.

-No on-site tours are currently available until the new pocket neighbourhood is finished.
+No on-site tours are currently available until the new pocket neighbourhood is finished, which is quite soon.

 Co-operative enterprises are those controlled and managed by their residents, workers, or consumers.
 The residents run the cooperative, and decisions are made by consensus.